estydaven/rsschool-cv/cv.md

 ## **Work Expirience**

 I was a freelancer from 2013 to 2017 year.
 At first I work a copywriter and a SMM-manager.
-Than I started takink work on creating landing pages.
+Than I started taking work on creating landing pages.
 From summer 2017
 I began to constantly cooperate with a small company selling various goods and create websites for them.
 In my free time, I sometimes took side projects.
-From April 2019 to the present, I have been working at [RocketProfit company](https://rocketprofit.com/) as a landing page creator.
+From April 2019 to the present, I have been working at [RocketProfit](https://rocketprofit.com/) company as a landing page creator.

 Some of my works: